Add SSO with Microsoft Entra using SAML 2.0

 Introduction

 The "Security Assertion Markup Language 2.0" or "SAML 2.0" is a flexible protocol that was designed to cover a wide variety of scenarios called "profiles."
-A common profile called Web SSO defines a standardized way for applications to add Single Sign-on or SSO support to their applications.
-SSO enabled applications (aka.
-Service Providers) delegated authentication to authentication servers (aka.
-Identity Providers).
-For example, Microsoft Entra is a widely-used Identity Provider that allows users to login to supported application using the their Microsoft Enterprise accounts assigned to the by their organization.
+A common profile called Web SSO defines a standardized way for applications to add Single Sign-on (SSO) support to their applications.
+SSO-enabled applications (also known as Service Providers) delegate authentication to authentication servers (also known as Identity Providers).
+For example, Microsoft Entra is a widely used Identity Provider that allows users to login to supported applications using the Microsoft Enterprise accounts assigned to them by their organization.

 Before getting started, there are a few terms that should be defined: